Shiny5228/ibkr-trade-visualization/README.md

 ## Usage

-1. Export your trade data from IBKR in the supported format.
+1. Generate IBKR Flex Query report.
-2. Upload the data through the application's interface.
+2. Configure .env and load data with notebook.
-3. Explore the visualizations made with plotly to gain insights into your trading performance.
+3. Explore the visualizations made with plotly to gain insights into your 0DTE trading performance.

 ## Generating IB Reports